 Enjoy a Horse-Drawn Carriage or Sleigh Ride

 What better way to kick off the holiday season than to cozy up under soft blankets and see the sights in a carriage or sleigh ride?
-There are dozens of ways to participate, including, breakfast and dinner routes, at nearby ranches and in nearby meadows, and of course, some offer warm cider by the fire to top it off.
+There are dozens of ways to participate, including breakfast and dinner routes, at nearby ranches and in nearby meadows, and of course, with a warm cider by the fire to top it all off.

 Give Yourself a Spa Day

-Holidays can be stressful, so why not consider booking yourself an afternoon at the spa to relieve the stress and help you feel like a million bucks in the process?
-While Leavenworth is known for its nod to the old country, its spa offerings are modern and up-to-date, including luxury treatments such as massages, facials, scrubs, and wraps.
+Holidays can be stressful.
+But since you’re riding solo, why not consider booking yourself an afternoon at the spa to relieve the stress and help you feel like a million bucks?
+While Leavenworth is known for its nod to the old country, its spa offerings are modern and up to date, including luxury treatments such as massages, facials, scrubs, and wraps.